 10.1 The commencement date and construction period of the Project is to be stipulated in the supplementary document of the implementation agreement made by and between the Chinese and the Georgian side after China determines the project general contractor.

-10.2 Within 3 month If the Georgian side fails to timely complete the works stipulated in Article 9 hereof, the Chinese side shall delay commencement accordingly.
+10.2 If the Georgian side fails to timely complete the works stipulated in Article 9 hereof, the Chinese side shall delay construction commencement date accordingly.

 10.3 In case when the amount of work is changed due to modification of the construction content as stipulated in Article 2, or Georgian side fails to complete related work stipulated herein, any appropriate adjustment to the construction period shall be otherwise agreed by both the Chinese and Georgian sides.